bahtiyartan/troia/docs/44DateOperations.rst

 Getting Current Date
 ====================

 A date related variable's initial value is the time that it is initialized/created, therefore it is possible to read the current date just creating a date or datetime variable.
-But getting current date with this approach creates a vulnerability about date related bugs, so it is not reccommended to use this option.
+But getting current date with this approach creates a vulnerability about date related bugs, so it is not recommended to use this option.

 The safest and most correct way of getting current date is reading SYS_CURRENTDATE system variable's value.
 SYS_CURRENTDATE is a datetime system variable and returns current time in each value read.
 Here is a sample code about using SYS_CURRENTDATE: